-DoD Instruction 6400.06, "Domestic Abuse Involving DoD Military and Certain Affiliated Personnel," August 21, 2007, Incorporating Change 1, September 20, 2011 This Instruction establishes, implements, and updates domestic abuse policies and identifies and assigns responsibilities for preventing and responding to domestic abuse.
-It includes provisions related to Military Protections Orders, Fatality Review, and other topics that are relevant in child abuse cases.
-Enclosures 4 and 5 of this policy also contain sample MOUs for criminal investigative and law enforcement organizations and legal officials.
+DoD Instruction 6400.06, "Domestic Abuse Involving DoD Military and Certain Affiliated Personnel," August 21, 2007, Incorporating Change 2, July 9, 2015: This instruction establishes, implements, updates domestic abuse policies, and identifies and assigns responsibilities for preventing and responding to domestic abuse.
+It includes provisions related to military protections orders, Fatality Review and other topics that are relevant in child abuse cases.
+Enclosures 4 and 5 of this policy also contain sample memorandums of understanding for criminal investigative and law enforcement organizations, and legal officials.

-DoD 6400.1-M-1, "Manual for Child Maltreatment and Domestic Abuse Incident Reporting System," July 15, 2005, Incorporating Change 1, September 20, 2011 This Manual prescribes procedures for completion and submission of information about substantiated and unsubstantiated reports of child maltreatment and domestic abuse incidents.
+DoD 6400.1-M-1, "Manual for Child Maltreatment and Domestic Abuse Incident Reporting System," July 15, 2005, Incorporating Change 1, September 20, 2011: This manual prescribes procedures for completion and submission of information about substantiated and unsubstantiated reports of child maltreatment and domestic abuse incidents.

-Victim Advocate Safety Plan, DD Form 2893, March 1, 2005 This safety plan template is to be used to assist victims of domestic abuse to plan for increased safety and to prepare in advance for the possibility of further abuse or violence.
+Victim Advocate Safety Plan, DD Form 2893, March 1, 2005: This safety plan template is to be used to assist victims of domestic abuse to plan for increased safety and to prepare in advance for the possibility of further abuse or violence.

 DoD Instruction 6400.03, "Family Advocacy Command Assistance Team (FACAT)," April 25, 2014: This instruction establishes policy, assigns responsibility, and prescribes procedures for implementation of the Family Advocacy Command Assistance Team.
 The FACAT helps local installation personnel in managing a case of child sexual abuse in a DoD out-of-home care program when multiple children are identified as actual or potential victims.